ShayanneR/shayanne_vcc_2/README.md

 # Shayanne VCC Project

-This repository is for the VCC class Git workflow assignment.
+This repository is for the VCC assignment 2.

 **Author:** Shayanne Rocha
 **Date:** 2026-02-26